 Spain is known for its vibrant culture and history, and it is also an excellent place to expand and work with a highly-qualified workforce.
 However, the labor market is regulated and favors employees instead of employers.
 You’ll have to comply with multiple requirements for everything from setting up your payroll to hiring employees.

 Instead of navigating the complex payroll setup process alone, Globalization Partners can help.
 We will hire employees on your behalf and add them to our existing payroll.
 We’ll also take on all matters of compliance, so you can stay focused on growing your business.

 Companies in Spain are subject to various taxes at both the national and municipal levels, including corporate income tax, branch profit tax, and value-added tax (VAT).
 The corporate income tax rate is 25%, and the VAT rate is 21%.
-Businesses must also pay capital tax, transfer tax, real property tax, and other local government taxes.
+Businesses must also pay a capital tax of 1%, a transfer tax between 6 and 11%, a real property tax of 3%, and other local government taxes.

 Spain has a progressive income tax rate that increases as an employee’s salary increases.
 Any income earned by non-residents is also subject to withholding tax (WHT) requirements.
 From 19% in dividends and interest to 24% in royalties, you’ll need to watch for these laws that could impact non-residents on your team.

 Any new company in Spain needs to set up an internal payroll or outsource.
 The four main payroll options in Spain include:

 - Remote: In a remote payroll situation, you can add your Spanish employees to your established payroll with the parent company.
 This option is best suited for companies who only want to manage one payroll.
 However, your employees will be subject to different regulations surrounding payroll compliance, which could complicate the process.